katamaranov/pmdl/README.md

 ## Database dump

+Before using, make sure that you have python and pip installed, then write to the console `pip install pyTelegramBotAPI`.
 This script assumes saving the database in a telegram bot.
 Create a bot in @BotFather, copy the bot token to a dump.py.
 Find your user id/chat id (this is done very simply) and copy it to dump.py.
 Place a dump.py is next to pmdl.exe.
 And of course you can use dump.py without a password manager application, if you edit the code a little. (after all, it's just a python script)